Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Large deviations for a collection of examples

 \subsection{A discussion on the failure of the large deviation principle for pure birth and death processes}

-We end our discussion of one-dimensional processes by showing that a large deviation principle of the type considered above is not to be expected for birth and death processes without immigration or harvesting.
+We end our discussion of one-dimensional processes by showing that a large deviation principle of the type considered above is not to be expected for birth and death processes without immigration or harvesting, or more generally without a mechanism by which the boundary and the interior show similar behaviour.
 Our example is of similar nature to that of Example E in \cite{ShWe05}.

 Consider the process $X_n(t)$ with generator

 where $a > 0, b \geq 0$.
 Note that $a = 1, b = 0$ corresponds to the Yule process of Example \ref{example:Yule}.

 We argue first that the large deviation principle like the ones in the other examples cannot hold for the Yule process on $[0,\infty)$, unlike on $(0,\infty)$ as in Section \ref{section:LDP_for_growing_populations}.
 If this result would be true then our theory would indicate that the Hamiltonian $\cH$ corresponding to the principle has the form